 PRESENTATION OF AWARD

-The Carol A. Lindeman Award for a New Researcher will be presented at the awards ceremony held in conjunction with the 52nd Annual Communicating Nursing Research Conference, April 10-13, 2019 at the Town & Country Resort and Convention Center San Diego, California.
+The Carol A. Lindeman Award for a New Researcher will be presented at the awards ceremony held in conjunction with the 53rd Annual Communicating Nursing Research Conference, April 15-18, 2020 at the Hilton Portland Downtown in Portland, Oregon.
 A plaque and a cash award of $100 will be presented at the awards ceremony.